Is Oatmeal Vegan? Which Ones Are Vegan?

 Right, but the answer to “is sugar vegan” is a bit complicated for some.

-But the question remains: should vegans then avoid all sugar?
-Simply put, some self proclaimed vegans do and some do not.
+So, should vegans then avoid all sugar?
+Simply put, most vegans don’t.

-Vegan.com adds some interesting insight: Many crops use animal derived fertilizer to help the soil, yet this topic does not appear to be as largely concerning amongst vegans, and vegans consume a fully plant based diet.
-Check Vegan.com to learn more via their article here.
+Vegan.com adds some interesting insight: Many crops use animal derived fertilizer to help the soil, yet this topic does not appear to be as largely concerning amongst vegans, and vegans consume a fully plant based diet (article about sugar here).

 Refined sugar is in lots of products, some that we may or may not be aware of (ie: pasta sauce, bread, crackers, etc).
 Whether or not to avoid it for the bone char issue controversial for many vegans.

 For those who do want to avoid bone char processing, look for sugars labeled as “organic” “demerara,” “muscovado,” “turbinado,” or “evaporated cane juice.”
-Reach out to the company if you have any questions.
+Reach out to the company if you have any questions(3).

 Are Oats Good For You?